zach-chairez/New-Site/content/post/getting-started/index.md

 my_contr_12.to_csv('My_Contribution_12.csv', index = False )
 ```

 Both classifiers ended up performing the same with a prediction accuracy of 76.794%, which was less accurate than the initial classifier.
+Less and additional variables were used in experimentation with accuracy ranging from approximately 68% to 76.794%.
+The best performance utilized the variables $\textbf{Pclass, Parch, SibSp, and Sex}$.
-We'll implement a new classifer via the method of K-Nearest Neighbors.
+We'll now implement a new classifier via the method of K-Nearest Neighbors.

 ## K-Nearest Neighbors